 Death is a time of crisis for one’s family no matter where it takes place.
 If death occurs overseas, the experience can be even more traumatic, especially if the procedures involved in documenting the death and repatriating the deceased to the United States are not clearly understood.
 In case of death abroad, the U.S. Embassy works with the deceased’s next of kin to produce a U.S. certificate of death, and if desired, to help repatriate remains.
 You can reach the Consular Section to report the death of a U.S. citizen seven days a week.

-You will find below the 2018 Disposition of Remains Report for Algeria.
+You will find the Disposition of Remains Report for Algeria below.
 This consular document describes funeral and repatriation procedures in Algeria.

 Disposition of Remains Report – Algeria

 DISCLAIMER: The U.S. Embassy, Algiers, Algeria assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the following persons or firms.
 Names are listed alphabetically, and the order in which they appear has no other significance.
 Professional credentials and areas of expertise are provided directly by the funeral directors, morticians, and other service providers.

 Lot Friri N°03 El Hamiz, Dar El Beida, Algiers